-Brian is passionate about helping his clients obtain the compensation and justice they deserve.
-He has been described by his peers as an “exceptionally talented top-tier lawyer,” who is “tenacious,” “hard-working,” and “conscientious.”
-Brian’s practice includes handling complex wrongful death and catastrophic personal injury cases arising out of medical negligence, defective products, industrial accidents, commercial trucking accidents, and other cases involving serious wrongdoing.
-Brian is devoted to helping his clients through some of the most difficult times imaginable — the loss of a loved one or coping with the new realities that accompany life-altering personal injuries.
-Brian’s compassion for his clients forms the foundation of his practice and provides him an intense motivation to strive to achieve the best possible result for each of them.
-Brian understands that great legal results can only be obtained through painstaking preparation, study, and determination.
+Brian has been described by his peers as an “exceptionally talented top-tier lawyer,” who is “tenacious,” “hard-working,” and “conscientious.”
+Brian’s compassion for his clients forms the foundation of his practice, and he is devoted to helping them through some of the most difficult times imaginable — the loss of a loved one or coping with the new realities that accompany life-altering personal injuries.

 - $140 million jury verdict for the wrongful death of a woman caused by a medical record transcription error and hospital negligence